hilton/hilton.github.com/blog/_posts/2022-03-01-scope-scales.md

 ## Choose opportunities to ignore

+Finally, use slicing for more than just incremental development.
-Finally, don’t only slice off part of a large opportunity to focus on it until you get to the rest.
+When you slice off part of a large opportunity it helps you focus on a manageable first step, but also gives you an opportunity to decide what your product _won’t_ do.
 Choosing what to ignore also gives focus to your entire product vision.